anyRTC/Tools/DynamicKey/ARDynamicKey/README.md

 ### SDK and Dynamic Key Compatibility

-If you are using the Agora SDK of a version earlier than 2.1 and looking at implementing the function of publishing with a permission key, Agora recommends that you upgrade to DynamicKey5.
+If you are using the anyRTC SDK of a version earlier than 2.1 and looking at implementing the function of publishing with a permission key, anyRTC recommends that you upgrade to DynamicKey5.

 #### To verify user permission in channel:
 | Dynamic Key Version | UID | SDK Version  |